encryptedninja/command-center/Windows_AD/windows-active-directory.md

 * **LINK LOCAL MULTICAST NAME RESOLUTION**
 * used to identify hosts when DNS fails to do so
 * previously ***NBT-NS***
-* **key flaw is** that the the service utilize a user's username and  NTLMv2 hash when approprietly responded to
+* **key flaw is** that the the service utilizes a user's username and  NTLMv2 hash when approprietly responded to
 * when we respond to this service it responds back to us with a username and a NTLMv2 password hash
 * user types in something misspelled, server send us a broadcast message, we listen ***man in the middle*** attack, we respond yes and capture the username and hash then forward the request to the server. **responder** will help us with that, which is a tool from **Impacket**
 * run **responder** first thing in the morning or when people come back from lunch because it needs some traffic